 AquiMod is a simple, lumped-catchment groundwater model.
 It simulates groundwater-level time series at a point by linking simple algorithms of soil drainage, unsaturated-zone flow and groundwater flow.
 It takes time series of rainfall and potential evapotranspiration as input and produces a time series of groundwater level.
 Hydrographs of flows through the outlets of the groundwater store are also generated, which can potentially be related to river flow measurements.

-The software is easy to use and should be accessible to users who are new to the field of groundwater/hydrological modelling.
+The software is easy to use and should be accessible to users who are new to the field of groundwater or hydrological modelling.
 The model is configured using a series of text files and run through the command line.

 - Monte Carlo parameter sampling

 Prudhomme, C, Haxton, T, Crooks, S, Jackson, C, Barkwith, A, Williamson, J, Kelvin, J, Mackay, J D, Wang, L, Young, A, and Watts, G. 2013.
-Future Flows Hydrology: an ensemble of daily river flow and monthly groundwater levels for use for climate change impact assessment across Great Britain.
-Earth System Science Data, 5(1), pp 101–107.
+Future flows hydrology: an ensemble of daily river flow and monthly groundwater levels for use for climate change impact assessment across Great Britain.
+Earth System Science Data, Vol. 5(1), 101–107.

-Upton, K A and Jackson, C R. 2011.
+Upton, K A, and Jackson, C R. 2011.
 Simulation of the spatio-temporal extent of groundwater ﬂooding using statistical methods of hydrograph classiﬁcation and lumped parameter models.
-Hydrological Processes, 25, pp 1949–1963.
+Hydrological Processes, Vol. 25, 1949–1963.

-These data are delivered under the Open Government Licence, subject to the following acknowledgement accompanying the reproduced BGS materials: “Contains British Geological Survey materials © NERC [year]”.
+The data is delivered under the Open Government Licence, subject to the following acknowledgement accompanying the reproduced BGS materials: ‘Contains British Geological Survey materials © UKRI [year]’.